 Intent to Bid

 Agencies may request a bidder to submit an intent to bid.
 This may help the agency gauge the number of responses to anticipate and may help subcontractors and suppliers identify bidders who are interested in the work.
-As a best practice, a response to an intent to bid should be made optional to maximize the participation.
-In limited circumstances, a submission of an intent to bid can be made mandatory as determined by the requirements of the solicitation.
-However, a mandatory intent to bid should be used sparingly because it will limit the vendor pool.
 Agencies should advise bidders that submission of an intent to bid does not require them to submit a bid in response to the solicitation.

 Evaluation Instrument